WilliamRamey/WilliamRamey/README.md

 - Hi, I’m @WilliamRamey
-- I’m interested in Cybersecurity
+- I’m interested in Cyber Security
 - I’m currently learning Python
-- Fun fact: I play bass gutair
+- Fun fact: I play bass guitar

 <!---
 WilliamRamey/WilliamRamey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.